salesking/json_schema_tools/README.md

 ## Test

-Only runs on Ruby 1.9
+Only runs on Ruby 1.9 and by default uses most recent ActiveModel version (>3).

     bundle install
+    rake spec

+Testing with different ActiveModel / ActiveSupport Versions:

+  RAILS_VERSION=3.1 bundle install
+  rake spec
+  # or if already installed
-    bundle exec rake spec
+  RAILS_VERSION=4 rake spec

+The RAILS_VERSION switch sets the version of the gems in the Gemfile and is only usefull in test env.

 Copyright 2012-1013, Georg Leciejewski, MIT License